 via – saintlary

-Alquezar village is in the Aragon region in the Huesca province.
+Alquezar village is in in the Huesca province.
 This Moorish town is located in the canyon of the Rio Vero in the Sierra de Guara national park.

 If you are a sports lover, this village offers you many activities like Cannoning, rock-climbing, abseiling and hiking.
 Besides, the town has other attractions you should discover as visiting the limestone caves, pre-historic rock paintings, and The Casa Fabian Ethnological Museum, where you can learn about the region’s history.